ashlesha-555/LeadingIndustries/README.md

 # LeadingIndustries

 Analyze Leading Industries Dataset.
 The dataset is taken from Kaggle.

+##Goal

-Goal-Provide meaningful visualizations, summary statistics, and key insights that can guide decision-making processes.
+Provide meaningful visualizations, summary statistics, and key insights that can guide decision-making processes.